Narayana-Royal/Machine-Learning/Gradient Descent/README.md

 >
 > We can draw a line using those intercept and slope.
 >
-> STAGE 1 : Now , We take baby steps by using Learning rate and partial derivatives of x,y values
+> STAGE 1 : Now , We take baby steps(moving downwards to the next point) by using Learning rate and partial derivatives of x,y values
 >
 > After reaching the next step, we again calculate the cost_function.
 Also, the intercept and slope is also calculated.
 >